 - Act for Peace: The Act for Peace Commission provides a link between the Melbourne-based staff of the National Council of Churches’ international aid and development agency Act for Peace.

 - Faith and Order: The Faith and Order Commission is best described as the ‘theological engine room’ of the Council.
 Historically, the Faith and Order Movement was one of the earliest developments of the ecumenical movement worldwide.

 - Living Faiths: The Commission on Living faiths, Community and Dialogue fosters the relationships the Council has with people and communities of other faiths.
 It has produced some excellent documents to assist people locally in their interfaith work.

 - Gospel & Culture: The Commission on Gospel & Culture brings a missional focus to the Council’s work and stands in the ecumenical movement’s historical line of witness and evangelism.
 The Commission on Gospel and Culture's Mandate.
-Read here on some of this Commission's work over the past few months (updated May 2013).
+Read here on some of this Commission's work (please note, this Commission is currently in recess).